UppalAnshuk/uppalanshuk.github.io/_pages/about.md

 # Research Interests

 Lately, I have been focusing on interesting problems in generative modelling.
-Specifically, I like to think about current challenges with Diffusion Models, like non-linear inference processes, simplifying guidance in pre-trained models, accelerating sampling and modelling discrete data.
+Specifically, I like to think about current challenges with Diffusion Models, like controllable generation and alternative guidance methods, accelerating sampling and modelling discrete data.
 I also enjoy dabbling in structured modelling and scientific applications of diffusion models.

 I have broad interests in the field of probabilistic modelling.
 I am enthusiastic about problems in Bayesian deep learning related to uncertainty quantification, variational inference and high-dimensional sampling.
 More generally, I like pondering about generalisation, distribution shifts and identifiability in deep probabilistic models.
 I wish I was better at differential geometry, measure theory and high-dimensional sampling.
 Works that aim to quantify or estimate uncertainty, model densities, or infer underlying structures/phenomena probabilistically, intrigue me.